ed-donner/llm_engineering/README.md

 6. **Start Jupyter Lab:**

-In the Anaconda Prompt, type: `jupyter lab`
+- In the Anaconda Prompt, type: `jupyter lab`

-For those new to Jupyter Lab / Jupyter Notebook, it's a wonderful Python DataScience environment where you can simply hit shift+enter in any cell to execute it; start at the top and work your way down!
-When we move to Google Colab in Week 3, you'll experience the same interface for Python runtimes in the cloud.
+Congratulations!
+You're now ready to start coding.
+Enjoy your celebratory cup of coffee!

 ### For Mac Users